RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 # Summary: [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org/) (Braiterman et al. 2020)

-- threat modeling = the process of identifying dangers to a system's security or privacy
+Threat modeling = the process of identifying dangers to a system's security or privacy

-- key questions to ask when threat modeling:
+Key questions to ask when threat modeling:

 1. What are we working on?
 2. What can go wrong?
 3. What are we going to do about it?